-Video formats MPEG transport stream over Unicast or Multicast RTSP See Configuring Head Streaming, on page 86 for supported streaming resolutions.
+Video formats MPEG transport stream over Unicast or Multicast RTSP.
+See Configuring Head Streaming, on page 88 for supported streaming resolutions.

 Audio format MPEG-1 Layer 2 stereo

+HTTP format NoVNC

 Multiviewer Integration with other Systems and Equipment

 A number of configurable services are available to establish communications between the multiviewer and a wide variety of devices.